top of page

 Sticky Ginger Loaf Cake

-Perfect on a cold day with a cup of tea or warm with some custard.
-The cake is really light and fluffy and one slice is never enough!
+Gingerbread is perfect on a cold day with a cup of tea or warm with some custard.
+The cake is really light and sticky and one slice is never enough!

 To start pre-heat the oven to 160 degrees centigrade (140 fan).
 Then line and grease a 2lb loaf tin.